vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/079/_index.md

 title = "+079"

 +++
-Agni See the publ. intro. for the structure of this hymn (or rather the four hymns collected here) and for an analysis of the first three verses.
+Agni See the published introduction. for the structure of this hymn (or rather the four hymns collected here) and for an analysis of the first three verses.